shin10kudev/weekend-code-challenge/10-get-the-photo/SOLUTION.md

 When you encounter problems like these, using the full spectrum of JavaScript looping methods reveals a lot about what makes each method great.
 And we can fully understand the appeal of a function like `.map()` when compared to its `for loop` predecessor.

-Perhaps in a future challenge we can try to write a polyfill for the map function to get a greater understanding of how it works under the hood.
+Perhaps in a future challenge we can try to write a polyfill for the `.map()` function to get a greater understanding of how it works under the hood.

 ## Other solutions